tigera/docs/calico-enterprise/network-policy/policy-tiers/tiered-policy.mdx

 #### Labels and selectors

 Instead of IP addresses and IP ranges, network policies in Kubernetes depend on labels and selectors to determine which workloads can talk to each other.
 Workload identity is the same for Kubernetes and {{site.prodname}} network policies: as pods dynamically come and go, network policy is enforced based on the labels and selectors that you define.

-The following diagrams shows the relationship between all of the elements that affect traffic flow:
+The following diagrams show the relationship between all of the elements that affect traffic flow:

 - **Tiers** group and order policies
 - **Policy action rules** define how to process traffic in and across tiers, and policy labels and selectors specify how groups of pods are allowed to communicate with each other and other network endpoints